-The following table includes selected state performance plan indicators, the state targets for 2011-12 for these indicators, state data, and whether or not the state met the target.
+The following table includes selected state performance plan indicators, the state targets for 2012-13 for these indicators, and whether or not the state met the target.
 State targets are presented in bold.
 Because rounding is not used in determining if targets have been met, SEA data contain as many decimal places as needed to determine if the target has been met.
 If, for example, 3.27% of students with disabilities drop out of school, the state will not be considered as having met the target of 3.25%.
-For indicators 1, 2, and 4, the data lag one year, meaning that data are from the 2010-11 school year, although more recent data may also be found in this profile.
+For indicators 1, 2, and 4, the data lag one year, meaning that data are from the 2011-12 school year, although more recent data may also be found in this profile.

-Indicator 2011-12 State-Level Target SEA Data Target Met 1.
-Graduation rate The percentage of students graduating with a standard diploma in 2010-11 will increase to 51% .
-44.37% N 2.
-Dropout rate The dropout rate for students with disabilities in 2010-11 will decrease to 3.25% .
-3.67% N 3.
+Indicator 2012-13 State-Level Target SEA Data Target Met 1.
+Graduation rate The percentage of students graduating with a standard diploma in 2011-12 will increase to 47%.
+47.71% Υ 2.
+Dropout Rate The dropout rate for students with disabilities in 2011-12 will decrease to 3.00%.
+3.39% N 3.
 Participation and performance of children with disabilities on statewide assessments 99% of students with disabilities in grades three through ten will participate in statewide assessment for reading.
-95.64% N 99% of students with disabilities in grades three through ten will participate in statewide assessment for math.
-96.09% N 40% of students with disabilities in grades three through ten will demonstrate proficiency in reading.
-29.17% N 45% of students with disabilities in grades three through ten will demonstrate proficiency in math.
-31.32% N 4.
-Rates of suspension and expulsion 0% of districts are identified by the state as having a significant discrepancy (a risk ratio of 3.0 or higher) in the rates of suspensions and expulsions of children with IEPs for greater than 10 days in 2010-11.
-1.43 Y 0% of districts are identified by the state as having both (a) a significant discrepancy (a risk ratio of 3.0 or higher) in the rates of suspensions and expulsions of children with IEPs by race or ethnicity for greater than 10 days and (b) policies, procedures or practices that contribute to the significant discrepancy and do not comply with requirements relating to the development and implementation of IEPs, the use of positive behavioral interventions and supports, and procedural safeguards in 2010-11.
-Y 5.
-FAPE in the LRE, children ages 6-21 Increase the percentage of students with IEPs age 6 to 21 years removed from regular class placement for less than 21% of the day to 70.0% .
-69.31% N Decrease the percentage of student with IEPs age 6-21 years removed from regular class placement for greater than 60% of the day to 14.0% .
-14.91% Y Decrease the percentage of students with IEPs age 6 to 21 years served in public or private separate schools, residential placements, or homebound or hospital placements to 3.0% .
-3.81% Y
+95.81% N 99% of students with disabilities in grades three through ten will participate in statewide assessment for math.
+95.39% N 34% of students with disabilities in grades three through ten will demonstrate proficiency in reading.
+28.43% N 37% of students with disabilities in grades three through ten will demonstrate proficiency in math.
+31.72% N 4.
+Rates of suspension and expulsion 0% of districts are identified by the state as having a significant discrepancy (a risk ratio of 3.0 or higher) in the rates of suspensions and expulsions of children with IEPs for greater than 10 days in 2011-12.
+1.3 Y 0% of districts are identified by the state as having both (a) a significant discrepancy (a risk ratio of 3.0 or higher) in the rates of suspensions and expulsions of children with IEPs by race or ethnicity for greater than 10 days and (b) policies, procedures or practices that contribute to the significant discrepancy and do not comply with requirements relating to the development and implementation of IEPs, the use of positive behavioral interventions and supports, and procedural safeguards in 2011-12.
+1.0 Y 5.
+FAPE in the LRE, children ages 6-21 Increase the percentage of students with IEPs age 6 to 21 years removed from regular class placement for less than 21% of the day to 72.0%.
+70.67% N Decrease the percentage of student with IEPs age 6-21 years removed from regular class placement for greater than 60% of the day to 12.0%.
+14.44% N Decrease the percentage of students with IEPs age 6 to 21 years served in public or private separate schools, residential placements, or homebound or hospital placements to 2.5%.
+3.99% N 6.
+FAPE in the LRE, children ages 3-5 Increase the percentage of children with disabilities ages 3 through 5 years served by Florida's public school districts in settings with typically developing peers to 32%.
+27.24% N